Click here to skip right to booking.

 So while it might feel like a lot, it's actually not so daunting.
 For example, my first recommendations might be to drink more water, eat whole wheat bread instead of white bread, or to drink whole milk instead of skim milk.
 These are simple and healthy changes to something you are already doing.
 It requires little sacrifice.

 Another common concern is the cost of food.
 I get it; healthy food can seem pricey.
-But consider this: Would you rather spend more money on better food and health now, or on medical bills and disease later?
+But consider this: Would you rather spend more money on better food and health now, or on medical bills later?
 It comes down to one or the other.
 Personally, I'd choose better food and health now, because it means a better quality of life.
 But I can also help you find affordable ways to do this.
 You don't need to buy everything at an expensive health food store or buy the most expensive products.